-It is often assumed that marketing is just about advertising or selling - this is not the case.
+It's often assumed that marketing is just about advertising or selling - this isn't the case.
 Marketing is a key discipline that enables producers of goods and services to understand consumer desires and meet or exceed them.

 The marketing process should be central to all businesses as it addresses the most important aspects of the market.
 Marketing is about understanding your competitive marketplace, enabling you to engage with current trends, reaching consumers with the right product at the right price, place and time.

 Throughout history there have been many reminders of how successful vs. unsuccessful marketing has affected businesses large and small.
 Without strong marketing, you can’t get close to your customers to satisfy their needs – and if you can’t, a competitor most likely will.
 Examples of business not listening to their audience are giants such as BHS, Blockbuster Video, Comet, Thomas Cook and Toys R Us- simply put, they got left behind by failing to acknowledge changes in market behaviour.Get help now